 Here’s a short list of some of the things I’ve done for my clients.

-Rivendell ∴ Radio Automation and the cost of Free Software
+Rivendell ∴ Radio Automation & the cost of Free Software

 I’ve been working with the Rivendell